 If you're found to have not declared SORN, you could face a fixed penalty notice of £100 and you risk your car being clamped, seized or even disposed of.
 There's an additional possibility you could face prosecution, with a maximum fine of £1,000.

-If you are living in the UK and have a vehicle that is being kept off the road, whether it's a rusty old banger or a classic car that is being repaired, you must complete a SORN.
+You must complete a SORN if you're living in the UK and have a vehicle that's being kept off the road.
+This is regardless of whether it's a rusty old banger or a classic car that you're repairing in your spare time.